Real-space Hybrid Topological Singularities in Structured Elastic Waves: NOTE 5. Multipole expansions

 The acoustic fields radiated from the shells can be decomposed into scalar spherical harmonics (multipoles).
-The complex amplitude of pressure field $p(r)$ can be written as
+The complex amplitude of pressure field $p(\mathbf{r})$ can be written as\cite{tsimokha2022acoustic}

-where $k$ is the wave number, $a_{\mathcal{P} l m}$ the complex coefficients of the multipoles, $Y_{\mathcal{P} l m}(\theta, \varphi)$ is the complex spherical harmonics, $h_l^{(1)}(k r)$ is the spherical Hankel function of the first kind.
-The eigenmodes can be designated by scalar spherical harmonics $Y_{\mathcal{P} l m}(\theta, \varphi)$, where the lower indices $\mathcal{P}$, $l$, and $m$ denote the parity symmetry, orbital angular quantum number, and azimuthal quantum number \cite{54PhysRevB.105.165311}, respectively.
+where $k$ is the wave number, $a_{\mathcal{P} l m}$ are the complex coefficients of the multipoles, $Y_{\mathcal{P} l m}(\theta, \phi)$ is the complex spherical harmonics, $h_l^{(1)}(k r)$ is the spherical Hankel function of the first kind.
+The eigenmodes can be designated by scalar spherical harmonics $Y_{\mathcal{P} l m}(\theta, \phi)$, where the lower indices $\mathcal{P}$, $l$, and $m$ denote the parity symmetry, orbital angular quantum number, and azimuthal quantum number, respectively.
 And $\mathcal{P} = e, o$ designates the even and odd parity symmetry of the modes.
-In the Fig. 5 of main text, the total radiation power ($I$) was obtained by integrating the energy flux over a surface surrounding the shells
+In Fig. S3, the total radiation power ($I$) was obtained by integrating the energy flux over a surface surrounding the shells